Housing Sign-Up FAQs

 It is not possible to select an incoming student during this process.
 Additionally, it is anticipated that all available residence hall spaces will fill during Housing Sign-Up.
-Wait until the new student receives a housing assignment this summer.
-Then, call the Residence Life central office at 701.231.7557 to see if we are able to move student assignments to accommodate your request.
+Wait until the new student receives a housing assignment this summer then call the Residence Life central office at 701.231.7557 to see if we are able to move student's assignment to accommodate your request.
 Please know that the odds of being able to room with someone who is not currently an NDSU student are quite small.

 When will I find out my room selection time?

-By the end of the day on Friday, March 7, you will be able to see your designated start time at the bottom of the page when logging into MyHousing.
+By the end of the day on March 2, you will be able to see your designated start time.
 Remember, your room selection time is based on when your application was first received at NDSU, not when it was received during Phase One.
-Phase Four starts at 9:00 AM on Monday, March 10, and your specific selection time will be some time after that.

 Could you explain Niskanen?